BYU-Hydroinformatics/Hydrostats/docs/Installation.rst

    pip install hydrostats

-When installing hydrostats on Mac OSX operating system, you may get the following error when trying to run python scripts using hydrostats in an IDE such as PyCharm.
+When installing hydrostats on Mac OSX operating system, you may get the following error when trying to run scripts that import Hydrostats.

 .. code-block:: shell